Welcome to today's edition of the Rush 24-7 podcast.

 We didn't attack anybody on December 7th.

-You have to wonder, Obama listens to a guy 20 years preaching from the pulpit of the Trinity Church, whose command of history is such that he thinks December 7th commemorates the day that the United States bombed Hiroshima.
+You have to wonder, Obama listens to a guy 20 years preaching from the pulpit of the Trinity Church whose command of history is such that he thinks December 7th commemorates the day that the United States bombed Hiroshima.

-In fact, listen to this the Chicago Tribune account of Wright's sermon makes his error sound like a political decision.
+The Chicago Tribune account of Wright's sermon makes his error sound like a political decision.

 Noting the date, December 7th, which marks the anniversary of the Japanese attack on Pearl Harbor in 1941.